CopernicaMarketingSoftware/AMQP-CPP/README.md

 delivering messages to you.

 Just like the publish() method that we just described, the consume() method also comes in many forms.
-They all have in common that the first argument should be the name of the queue you like to consume from.
+The first parameter is always the name of the queue you like to consume from.
 The subsequent parameters are an optional consumer tag, flags and a table with custom arguments.
 The first additional parameter, the consumer tag, is nothing more than a string identifier that will be passed with every consumed message.
 This can be useful if you call the consume() methods a number of times to consume from multiple queues, and you would like to know from which consume call the received messages came.

 The full documentation from the C++ Channel.h headerfile looks like this: